 Hours later after pondering his son’s future, I suggested he go to diesel school to learn a second trade that will also become handy on the high seas.
 Jay nodded, “We’ve been talking about that.”
 Returning to port, Jay guided Michael behind the wheel as he entered the Sarah Creek channel.
 After reviewing the red-on-right rule, Jay added a ditty I hadn’t heard before related to depth.
 “If the water’s blue, go on through.
 If the water’s brown, you might run aground.”
 We motored on through the blue channel.

-Sailing from Long Island
+First-Time Sailors from Long Island

 “That is so cool,” Doug said.
 “So they’re watching us closely.
 When we went to Washington to tour the White House, we happened to have DC cops with our group and they knew some of the Secret Service.
 One of the cops was narcotics undercover, and he looked like a drug addict.
 He commented casually to a Secret Service agent, ‘I bet you have eyes on everyone.’
 The agent said, ‘You want to see?’
 All of a sudden the guy’s chest lit up with red dots.
 They were laser marks from who knows where.”
 I looked around for laser dots on the sail.

 “Once we got out on the street, a Washington detective in our tour group asked another Secret Service agent, ‘I understand that out here you only use rubber bullets.
 Do you ever fire them?’
 The guy said, ‘Oh sure, at least weekly.
 There’s no limit to the stupidity of people.'”